Welcome to the Brierley Village Website

 Brierley is a small village near Barnsley in South Yorkshire England

-This web site is intended for your enjoyment.
-If you find any article offensive please email and it will be removed at once
+This web site is kindly hosted by me-too. net and is intended for your enjoyment.
+However if you find any article offensive please email and it will be removed at once

 Please email your comments on this web site and any requests to Gary (see email link below)